-Among the buildings occupied by the various departments of the University the following may be mentioned: Men's Dormitories.
+Among the buildings occupied by the various departments of the University the following may be mentioned:

+Men's Dormitories.

 Marsh Hall, erected in 1856, and Talbot Hall, completed fifteen years later, furnish together dormitory accommodations for about one hundred and fifty students.
 Both are brick buildings, four stories high.
 Lavatories with shower baths and hot and cold water are accessible to each dormitory room, on the same floor.
-The rooms are provided with a white iron bedstead and mattress for each student, dresser, lounge, bookcase, study table and chairs.
+The rooms are provided with a white iron bedstead and mattress for each student, dresser, lounge, bookcases, study table and chairs.
 They are lighted by electricity and heated by hot water, from the central plant.
-Talbot Hall, in addition to its dormitory rooms, contains class-rooms for the departments of History, Latin, German, Romance Languages, Mathematics, Botany and Zoology.
+Talbot Hall, in addition to its dormitory rooms, contains class-rooms for the departments of History, Political Science, Latin, German, Romance Languages, Mathematics, Botany and Zoology.

-Women's Dormitories.
+Women's Dormitories

 There are three buildings erected as dormitories for young women, Burton Hall, King Hall, and Stone Hall.
-These edifices are all well lighted and cheery in appearance, homelike and restful in their general effect, and complete in their appointments.
-They are all provided with electric lights, heated by hot water radiators, and supplied with hot and cold water for the lavatories, from the central heating and lighting plant.
+These edifices are all provided with electric lights, heated by hot water radiators, and supplied with hot and cold water for the lavatories, from the central heating and lighting plant.
 Together they furnish rooms for about one hundred and twenty young women, aside from reception rooms, reading rooms, several class-rooms, offices, and apartments for members of the faculty of Shepardson College.
 These halls, as in the case of the dormitories for young men, are named in commemoration of individuals or families intimately connected with the management and growth of the institution in its earlier days.
 Easily accessible to the dormitories is the Shepardson Dining Hall, a bright spacious and well equipped room in which students and teachers living on the Shepardson College grounds take their meals.